microsoft/rag-experiment-accelerator/README.md

-        "sample_data": "Set to true to enable sampling", "sample_percentage": "Percentage of the document corpus to sample", "optimum_k": "Set to 'auto' to automatically determine the optimum cluster number or set to a specific value e.g. 15", "min_cluster": "Used by the autotmated optimum cluster process, this is the minimum number of clusters e.g. 2", "max_cluster": "Used by the autotmated optimum cluster process, this is the maximum number of clusters e.g. 30", },
+        "sample_data": "Set to true to enable sampling", "sample_percentage": "Percentage of the document corpus to sample", "optimum_k": "Set to 'auto' to automatically determine the optimum cluster number or set to a specific value e.g. 15", "min_cluster": "Used by the automated optimum cluster process, this is the minimum number of clusters e.g. 2", "max_cluster": "Used by the automated optimum cluster process, this is the maximum number of clusters e.g. 30", },
     "chunking": {
         "chunk_size": "Size of each chunk e.g. [500, 1000, 2000]" ,